damon-sava-stanley/damon-sava-stanley.github.io/blogs/2021-02-11-numbers-in-time-of-trouble.md

 "The homing instinct of a great deal / else might then be cracked up" {#sec:l24-25}
 =====================================================================

+"Homing instinct" is a phrase typically used in connection with animals (esp. homing pigeons), referring to their instinct to return home.
+Prynne then links this basic, generally non- (or perhaps sub-)human tendency to the political project of "returning to our proper homes."
+The addition of "a great deal else," suggests that this instinct goes even beyond this political movement.
+Indeed, we might think that some sort of homing instinct is common and natural: think of one's nostalgic yearning for a childhood home.
+This yearning is quickly made reactionary.

+When is "then?"
+As clear by context and further evidenced by "might," it is presumably after the time standard has been disestablished.
+Not only is the poem's proposal contrasted with this homing instinct, but the taking up of the proposal will result in the cracking up of the homing instinct.
+How though?
+Well, we might think that when the

 "the loving / magnetism by which consequence springs / to attentive display in the field of roses." {#sec:l25-27}
 ===================================================================================================

 "That, say, and the justice of what we / are said to deserve when so hopelessly / we want so much more." {#sec:l28-30}
 ========================================================================================================